SimonCropp/Argon/docs/Linq/CreateJsonDynamic.md

 # Create JSON with dynamic

-This sample creates `Argon.Linq.JObject` and `Argon.Linq.JArray` instances using the C# dynamic functionality.
+This sample creates `Argon.JObject` and `Argon.JArray` instances using the C# dynamic functionality.

 <!-- snippet: CreateJsonDynamic -->
 <a id='snippet-createjsondynamic'></a>